-- Dr. Brad Jackson (Electrical and Computer Engineering, College of Engineering and Computer Science) — Next Generation Smart Antennas
+- Dr. Brad Jackson (Electrical and Computer Engineering, College of Engineering and Computer Science) — Next Generation Smart Antennas for Small Satellites

 - Dr. Jinah Kim (Communication Studies, Mike Curb College of Arts, Media, and Communication) — Unruly Dead Across the Transpacific